Endianness: Networking

 However, not all protocols use big-endian byte order as the network order.
 The Server Message Block (SMB) protocol uses little-endian byte order.
 In CANopen, multi-byte parameters are always sent least significant byte first (little-endian).
 The same is true for Ethernet Powerlink.

-The Berkeley sockets API defines a set of functions to convert 16-bit and 32-bit integers to and from network byte order: the htons (host-to-network-short) and htonl (host-to-network-long) functions convert 16-bit and 32-bit values respectively from machine (host) to network order; the ntohs and ntohl functions convert from network to host order.
+The Berkeley sockets API defines a set of functions to convert 16- and 32-bit integers to and from network byte order: the htons (host-to-network-short) and htonl (host-to-network-long) functions convert 16- and 32-bit values respectively from machine (host) to network order; the ntohs and ntohl functions convert from network to host order.
 These functions may be a no-op on a big-endian system.

-While the high-level network protocols usually consider the byte (mostly meant as octet) as their atomic unit, the lowest network protocols may deal with ordering of bits within a byte.

-Bit endianness

-Bit numbering is a concept similar to endianness, but on a level of bits, not bytes.
-Bit endianness or bit-level endianness refers to the transmission order of bits over a serial medium.
-The bit-level analogue of little-endian (least significant bit goes first) is used in RS-232, HDLC, Ethernet, and USB.
-Some protocols use the opposite ordering (e.g. Teletext, I2C, SMBus, PMBus, and SONET and SDH), and ARINC 429 uses one ordering for its label field and the other ordering for the remainder of the frame.
-Usually, there exists a consistent view to the bits irrespective of their order in the byte, such that the latter becomes relevant only on a very low level.
-One exception is caused by the feature of some cyclic redundancy checks to detect all burst errors up to a known length, which would be spoiled if the bit order is different from the byte order on serial transmission.

-Apart from serialization, the terms bit endianness and bit-level endianness are seldom used, as computer architectures where each individual bit has a unique address are rare.
-Individual bits or bit fields are accessed via their numerical value or, in high-level programming languages, assigned names, the effects of which, however, may be machine dependent or lack software portability.